 Child allowance is a cash provision used by a parent or another person defined in the Child Allowance Act (Official Gazette nos.
 94/01, 138/06, 107/07, 37/08, 61/11, 112/12, 82/15, 58/18) as the support in upbringing and care of children.

-The Croatian Pension Insurance Institute (HZMO) handles the right to child allowance, while the Ministry of Demography, Family, Youth and Social Policy oversees the implementation of the Act.
+The Croatian Pension Insurance Institute (HZMO) handles the right to child allowance, while the Ministry of Labour, Pension System, Family and Social Policy oversees the implementation of the Act.

 The right to the child allowance may be granted to a parent, foster parent, guardian, stepparent, grandparent and a person to whom a child is entrusted for custody and care on the basis of the decision of a body competent for social welfare affairs.
 The child allowance may be granted to a parentless young adult child in regular schooling.